TotallyInformation/node-red-contrib-uibuilder/docs/roadmap/readme.md

 * Add occasional check for new version of uib being available and give single prompt in editor.
 * Trace report for not loading uibMiddleware.js but not for other middleware files.
 Doesn't need a stack trace if the file isn't found and probably not at all.
 Make everything consistent. "uibuilder common Middleware file failed to load.
 Path: \src\uibRoot\.config\uibMiddleware.js, Reason: Cannot find module '\src\uibRoot\.config\uibMiddleware.js'". "sioUse middleware failed to load for NS" - make sure that middleware does not log warnings if no file is present. [ref](https://discourse.nodered.org/t/uibuilder-question-on-siouse-middleware/75199?u=totallyinformation).
 * Introduce standard events: url-change (so that all uib related nodes can be notified if a uib endpoint changes url).
-* uibindex change "User-Facing Routes" to "Client-Facing Routes".
-* Add index web page for the `common` folder.
 * Auto-generate web manifest.
 * Add actions: open page? open docs? using RED.actions editor API. [ref](https://nodered.org/docs/api/ui/actions/)
-* Remove scripts/css flags from uibuilder panel, no longer in use (not while old client library still in use)
 * Better icons!
 See https://discourse.nodered.org/t/wish-for-new-nodes/73858/20
 * Consider adding an action for when a `uibuilder` node is selected - would open the web page. https://discourse.nodered.org/t/call-link-from-node-red-editor-ctrl-shift-d/73388/4
 * Add GIT processing?
 Or maybe just handle via npm scripts?